AutoSourceID-FeatureExtractor. Optical image analysis using a two-step mean variance estimation network for feature estimation and uncertainty characterisation: Method

-Deep neural networks (NNs) are prevalent black box predictors demonstrating robust performance across various tasks.
-However, determining the uncertainty of predictions made by NNs remains a challenging problem yet to be fully resolved.
+Deep neural networks (DNNs) are prevalent black box predictors demonstrating robust performance across various tasks.
+However, determining the uncertainty of predictions made by DNNs remains a challenging problem yet to be fully resolved.
 Uncertainties are an inherent aspect of many real-world problems, and it is essential to understand the different types of uncertainty that can arise when building models.
 In machine learning, uncertainties are usually divided into epistemic and aleatoric uncertainty \citep{kendall2017, Kiureghian2009}.
-Epistemic uncertainty refers to the uncertainty that arises from a lack of knowledge, while aleatoric uncertainty refers to uncertainty that arises from stochastic processes and that can't be reduced no matter how good our model is.
+Epistemic uncertainty refers to the uncertainty that arises from a lack of knowledge, while aleatoric uncertainty refers to uncertainty that arises from stochastic processes and that cannot be reduced no matter how good our model is.
 Epistemic uncertainties can be mitigated and, if a model has enough information and is well-calibrated, can become negligible \citep{Smith2018, Wilson2020}.

-One of the standard solutions to mitigate epistemic uncertainties is employing Bayesian NNs, which estimate uncertainty by modelling a distribution over the network's weights \citep{kendall2017,blundell2015}; this approach necessitates significant modifications to the training process and is computationally expensive.
-Another often-used method to address this issue, Deep Ensemble regression \citep{Lakshminarayanan2017}, offers an alternative, user-friendly approach requiring no modification to the model or loss function: an ensemble of MVE networks.
+One of the standard solutions to mitigate epistemic uncertainties is employing Bayesian DNNs, which estimate uncertainty by modelling a distribution over the network's weights \citep{kendall2017,blundell2015}; this approach necessitates significant modifications to the training process and is computationally expensive.
+Another often-used method to address this issue, deep ensemble regression, offers an alternative, user-friendly approach requiring no modification to the model or loss function: an ensemble of MVE networks.
 Training multiple MVE networks on identical data, predicting their $\hat{\beta}$ and $\hat{\Sigma}$, and then combining their predictions is a straightforward strategy for enhancing the MVE network's predictive uncertainty estimation and also partially mitigating the MVE training problems introduced in Section \ref{sec: Intro}.

-We trained three MVE networks, a small Deep Ensemble setting, on the problem at hand.
-Each network outputs six values: the predicted values for flux, $x$, and $y$, and their uncertainties.
-The training process is straightforward and employs the negative loglikelihood as a loss:
+We trained three MVE networks, a small deep ensemble setting, on the problem at hand.
+Each network outputs six values: the predicted values for flux, x, and y, and their uncertainties.
+It is worth noting that while we do not estimate the full covariance matrix due to the primary quantities (flux, x, and y) being mostly uncorrelated within a cutout, our model can be easily extended to account for the full covariance matrix.
+This would involve increasing the output to nine values: three for the quantities and six for the covariance matrix components.